 - The chinstrap should have sufficient space to put your finger between the strap and your chin

 - Wear the helmet for at least 10 minutes to give time for it to mould to your head and reveal any pressure points.
+Ideally take the helmet on and off several times.

 Buying and fitting a child’s helmet